 This is a link to the Elta Gold review which is the same product, they just changed the name to Elta MD:

-I can't use any sunscreen everyday but this one is gentle enough to wear whenever I need it.
+This one is gentle enough to wear whenever I need it.
 My skin is very dry so I use a little Cerave lotion under it for the perfect amount of moisture.
-Haven't tried makeup over it, so I can't say if it's good for that.
+It wears really nicely under makeup, I wear MAC Matchmaster or BB Cream over it.
 Comes off very easily with Clinique TTDO balm and doesn't sting like most sunscreens.
-My derm charged me $20 for the 4 oz. jar.
+This one isn't as drying as Skinceuticals Physical Fusion and isn't as shiny as Clinique City Block SPF 25.
+It's under $20 for a 3 oz. tube on Amazon.
+Highly recommended for rosacea/sensitive skin